 - If cells show high viability, yet without expression: increase the concentration of the compound, e.g. by factor of 2.

-As example, you can follow the template below, where parameters like concentration, injection values and location of the injection are tested:
+As an example, you can follow the template below, where parameters like concentration, injection values, and location of the injection are tested:

 c.
 Repeat and optimize until the desired effect and viability are satisfying.